 A group of people in blue raincoats aboard the green and white maid of the mist electric ship with views of the Niagara Falls behind it

-Settle in at Hawthorn Suites by Wyndham Williamsville Buffalo Airport for $93 per night, and you’re just 20 minutes away from the revitalized waterfront gem that is Canalside.
+Settle in at Buffalo Marriott Niagara for $189 per night, and you’re just 20 minutes away from the revitalized waterfront gem that is Canalside.
 During summer, Canalside comes alive with exciting entertainment including free concerts and comedy shows.
 Experience it all from the water by renting kayaks or paddle boards for $25.
 In the mood for a game?
 Canalside offers shuffleboard, cornhole, and giant Jenga.
 Moreover, you can unwind at the man-made beach area, build sandcastles, play beach volleyball, or stroll along the beautiful boardwalk.

-Visit furry friends at the Buffalo Zoo, where entry costs $17.95 for adults and $13.95 for children.
-For nature lovers, the Buffalo and Erie County Botanical Gardens offer a serene outdoor setting and a chance to explore the rich flora of the area, with entry fees ranging from $8.50 to $15.50.
+Visit furry friends at the Buffalo Zoo, where entry costs $22.50 for adults and $16.50 for children.
+For nature lovers, the Buffalo and Erie County Botanical Gardens offer a serene outdoor setting and a chance to explore the rich flora of the area, with entry fees ranging from $9.50 to $19.
 A trip to the Greater Niagara area is incomplete without a visit to Niagara Falls State Park.
-Get up close to the falls with a Maid of the Mist boat tour (pictured) ($28.25/adults, $16.50/kids ages 6-12, free if under 5) or opt for a Cave of the Winds tour, which takes you 175 feet into the Niagara Gorge to the “Hurricane Deck” for a close-up view of the crashing water. ($21/adults, $17/kids)
+Get up close to the falls with a Maid of the Mist boat tour (pictured) ($30.25/adults, $19.75/kids ages 6-12, free if under 5) or opt for a Cave of the Winds tour, which takes you 175 feet into the Niagara Gorge to the “Hurricane Deck” for a close-up view of the crashing water. ($23/adult, $19/youth; Beginning October 19, 2026: Adult: $14, Youth: $10).

 Hudson Valley

 To satiate your appetite, the Hudson Valley has a wealth of farmers' markets, each showcasing a diverse array of local vendors.
-On Saturdays you can browse around the Hudson Farmers Market, Kingston Farmers Market, or Cold Spring Farmers Market, and on Sundays peruse the Rhinebeck Farmers Market or Beacon Farmers Market.
+On Saturdays Cold Spring Farmers Market, and on Sundays peruse the Beacon Farmers Market.

 Scenic view of Bear Mountain State Park with bridge and mountains and river

-If you're seeking outdoor adventures, head to Bear Mountain State Park (pictured), where you can hike, bike, swim, fish, or rent paddle boats and rowboats at Hessian Lake. (entry fee $10) The Hudson Highlands State Park is also an excellent destination for hiking, fishing, picnicking, and birdwatching.
+If you're seeking outdoor adventures, head to Bear Mountain State Park (pictured), where you can hike, bike, swim, fish, or rent paddle boats and rowboats at Hessian Lake (check website for trail closures, entry fee $10) The Hudson Highlands State Park is also an excellent destination for hiking, fishing, picnicking, and birdwatching.

 Long Island